 Preparing the Deceased for Viewing or Visitation

-The time we spend caring for someone’s needs, does not end with death.
+The time we spend caring for someone’s needs does not end with death.
 There are many questions that must be answered after a loved one has passed and some of those questions revolve around preparation and proper disposal of the body.
 An individual’s death can be just as unique as their life and having the right information will help you be informed as you make those important decisions.

-Preparation of a deceased human body can be carried out in many forms.
+The preparation of a deceased human body can be carried out in many forms.
 There will be an option that will satisfy your needs, meet your religious and personal beliefs, and correctly represent the life of your loved one.

 What Happens to the Body After Death?